redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## How can I participate?

 Sign up to [ask.openstack](Get involved#ask.openstack) and help others with their RDO questions.
-Add your case study to our [Case_studies](Case_studies) section of the wiki.
-Take well answered questions from ask.openstack and link them in the knowledge base.
+Add your [User_stories](User_stories) to the wiki.
+Take well answered questions from ask.openstack and turn them into howto documents on the [Docs](Docs) pages.

 Feel free to contribute any packaging and integration patches via our developer mailing lists, or propose improvements to OpenStack on the upstream Launchpad page.
 For more information, see [ getting involved](get involved).

 ## Is RDO a fork of OpenStack?